gist-ailab/code-template/README.md

 # code-template
-Code templates for the efficient training of following tasks: classification, incremental learning, OOD
+Code templates for the efficient training.
+This supports the template code for the following tasks.
+(classification, incremental learning, OOD)